 Severe Hypoglycemia Disaster Preparedness Plan

 Living with type 2 diabetes requires a lot of care.
 Learning about it gives us the tools to manage it and enjoy a high quality of life—this includes watching out for hypoglycemia (low blood sugar) and knowing how to treat it.
 Hypoglycemia can strike at any time, but sometimes, it can be disastrous.
-We want you to be prep the event of an emergency with our disaster prep kit for severe hypoglycemia.
+We want you to be prepared in the event of an emergency with our disaster prep kit for severe hypoglycemia.
 Here’s what you should keep with you in the event severe hypoglycemia strikes.

 Diabetes Testing Supplies

 Keep your diabetes testing supplies with you, similar to your daily diabetes kit but bring a little more than you think you’ll need.
 If you’re on a continuous glucose monitor (CGM), bring blood glucose monitors and test strips just in case your CGM’s readings become inaccurate or you lose your sensor.

 If you need a travel case, you can find ones specifically for people with diabetes that keep diabetes supplies at the right temperature.
 Some people choose flashy and colorful cases that can also be carried as a purse or backpack—making them stylish and easily identifiable in an emergency.